Funding for SEN (including Personal Budgets)

 Funding varies depending on the type of educational setting your child or young person attends, the age of the children attending and whether they offer specialist support.
 Some settings will receive their funding from the local authority and some direct from the Education and Skills Funding Agency.
 In mainstream settings, there are generally 3 elements to what and how funding is received:

-Educational settings get money under this element based on the number of pupils on roll and pays for the basic costs for every child in the school regardless of any SEN (although it will pay for general SEN provision such as SENCOs and general resources used by the setting).
-Every October/November schools have to submit a ‘register’ and the AWPU funding will then be given for the number of children on the register at this time.
-Whilst this figure varies year on year, in general a primary school receive approx. £3750 per pupil and secondary schools, £5000 per pupil (based on 20/21 figures).
+Educational settings get money under this element based on the number of pupils on roll and pay for the basic costs for every child in the school, regardless of any SEN (although it will pay for general SEN provision such as SENCOs and general resources used by the setting).
+Every October/November, schools have to submit a ‘register’ and the AWPU funding will then be given for the number of children on the register at this time.
+Whilst this figure varies year on year, in general, a primary school receives approximately £4,500 per pupil and secondary schools, £6,400 per pupil (based on 2024 figures).

 Element 2 funding – Notional SEN Budget.

-The Government have an expectation that where needed, each child with SEN can be allocated up to £6000* by the school to support their needs (in addition to the Element 1 funding).
-However, the school do not receive this amount for each child as it is presumed that whilst some may need that higher amount, many will need a lot less than this.
+The Government expects that, where needed, each child with SEN can be allocated up to £6000* by the school to support their needs (in addition to the Element 1 funding).
+However, the school does not receive this amount for each child as it is presumed that whilst some may need that higher amount, many will need a lot less than this.

-Where a child or young persons requires special educational provision above the Element 1& 2 funding (£6,000), the local authority can top up the funding required for that individual child.
-In West Sussex a child will generally need to have an EHC plan for this funding to be given.
-Depending on the school and the child’s individual needs this could be a few hundred pounds or several thousand depending on the provision required (including the type of placement).
+Where a child or young person requires special educational provision above the Element 1& 2 funding (£6,000), the local authority can top up the funding required for that individual child.
+In West Sussex, a child will generally need to have an EHC plan for this funding to be given.
+Depending on the school and the child’s individual needs, this could be a few hundred pounds or several thousand, depending on the provision required (including the type of placement).

-A summary Matrix of High Needs Funding in West Sussex for 2020/21. sets out the funding arrangements for pupils and students with high needs in each type of setting in West Sussex.
+A summary Summary Matrix of High Needs Funding in West Sussex 205-2026. sets out the funding arrangements for pupils and students with high needs in each type of setting in West Sussex.

-The Government have produced a High Needs Operational Guide which provides even more detail about how this element should work.
+The Government has produced a High Needs Operational Guide which provides even more detail about how this element should work.

 Special schools and SSCs

 This figure comes from the DfE generally because of the difference in element 1 funding (the base amount of money that schools get for allocating a child a place).
-In mainstream schools it is funded at around £4000 per child (slightly less in primary) but for a special school placement it is funded at £10000.
-The different is therefore £6000.
-The suggestion is that if a mainstream school needs to provide more than £6000 of additional support to a child then they are receiving a special school level of education.
+In mainstream schools, it is funded at around £4000 per child (slightly less in primary), but for a special school placement, it is funded at £10000.
+The difference is therefore £6000.
+The suggestion is that if a mainstream school needs to provide more than £6000 of additional support to a child, then they are receiving a special school level of education.
 The support for the vast majority of children is thought to cost less than £6000.

 Personal Budgets